bevacqua/contra/README.md

 [`async`][1]|`λ`
 ---|---
-Aimed at Noders|All ages may use!
+Aimed at Noders|Tailored for browsers
 Arrays for [some][5], collections for [others][6]|Collections for **everyone**!
 `parallel`|`concurrent`
 `mapSeries`|`map.series`